 The Holiday (2006)

-From Nancy Meyers comes this romantic comedy of two women who each find love through a home exchange over the holidays.
-Two of our favorite lines from the film are: "Shall I make us a little Christmas fettuccini?" and "I like corny.
+From Nancy Meyers comes this holiday romance movie about two women who each find love through a home exchange over the holidays.
+Two of our favorite lines from the film are "Shall I make us a little Christmas fettuccine?" and "I like corny.
 I'm looking for corny in my life."
 The Holiday is an utterly delightful and decadently stylish romp through two whirlwind courtships.
-Charming A-list cast members Cameron Diaz, Jude Law, Kate Winslet, and Jack Black.
+This charming flick features A-list cast members Cameron Diaz, Jude Law, Kate Winslet, and Jack Black.